Our Mission

 Board of Directors

-Patricia Reneman, Board Treasurer, Kettle Falls Food Bank
+Patricia Reneman, Board Treasurer, Kettle Falls Food Pantry

 Lori Truitt, Board Secretary, Community Member